Daniel Joseph Bradley: Career and research

-Bradley was a pioneer of laser physics, and his work on the development of ultra-fast pulsed lasers added a new and vitally important element to the capabilities of this new type of light source.
+Bradley was a pioneer of laser physics, and his work on the development of ultra-fast pulsed lasers added a new element to the capabilities of this new type of light source.
 In particular, working on dye lasers, he produced pulses of light as short as one picosecond – one picosecond is to a second as a second is to 31,800 years – and his work paved the way for the completely new field of non-linear optical interactions.
 In addition, he inspired a new generation of laser scientists in Ireland and the UK, many of whom are international leaders in their fields.

 Appointed to a lectureship in the physics department at Imperial College London, he set up a research programme in UV solar spectroscopy using rocket technology to reach high altitudes.

 In 1963 he began work in laser physics but returned to Royal Holloway College as a reader one year later.
 In 1966 he was appointed professor and head of department at Queen's University, Belfast.

 There he quickly established a space research group of international standing to do high-resolution solar spectroscopy.
 He attracted significant funding from a variety of agencies, allowing him to build his department into one of the world's leading laser research centres, involving a total of 65 scientists.
 However, he left Belfast because of fears for his family's safety as political violence escalated in the early 1970s amidst The Troubles.